JoeMJr/React-Individual-Project-Part2-JM/README.md

 This was a Project where we had to individually create a web application for a store clerk

 # Functionality
-There were 14 Features we had to complete for the application below Features (User Stories):\
+There were 13 Features I had completed for the application below Features (User Stories):\
 Landing Page (4):\
 • As a user I want to view top 5 rented films of all Ames\